-6. ENHANCE COMMUNITY PROGRAMMING FOR ALL GENERATIONS Programming for a multi-generational community is essential for Brighton Park and Gage Park.
-This includes providing proper facilities, staffing, and programming open to everyone.
+6. ENHANCE COMMUNITY PROGRAMMING FOR ALL GENERATIONS Multi-generational public programming is essential for Brighton Park and Gage Park, along with adequate facilities, staffing and related resources.

 6.1 Provide multi-generational programming and spaces 6.1.1 Expand and provide services and year-round programming for youth and the elderly.
 6.1.2 Provide more opportunities for education and community classes, new skills, hobbies, and wellness activities.
 6.2 Create and support opportunities for the community to gather 6.2.1 Promote the creation of spaces that can serve multiple functions and host different kinds of community events.
 6.3 Celebrate the local culture 6.3.1 Create and support events that celebrate the cultural richness of the community.
 6.3.2 Support and expand beautification efforts and neighborhood cultural spaces by community members and local organizations.
 Implementing a Vision A Plan Informed by the Community The year-long Stitching It Together community engagement process shaped the plan's priorities and action items as well as their strategies for implementation.
 Stitching It Together creates a foundation for planning collaboration with multiple community partners and individuals representing a diversity in ages, knowledge, culture and social backgrounds.
 The plan's recommendations are intended to foster improvements to the area's built environment, especially local housing, public facilities and relevant infrastructure.
 The action items also identify other improvements that expand public programming and policies that accommodate people of all ages and interests, especially their safety and well-being.
 The implementation of these recommendations will require the collaboration of multiple City departments, sister agencies, and community partners to realize the communities' vision for the future.
 Implementation Strategies The methods and techniques for implementation include: